cheatsnake/backend-cheats/README.md

 -   ### Postman/Insomnia

-    When creating a server application, it is necessary to test it's workability.
+    When creating a server application, it is necessary to test its workability.
 This can be done in different ways.
-One of the easiest is to use the console utility [curl](https://en.wikipedia.org/wiki/CURL).
+One of the easiest is to use the console utility [cURL](https://en.wikipedia.org/wiki/CURL).
 But this is good for very simple applications.
 Much more efficient is to use special software for testing, which have a user-friendly interface and all the necessary functionality to create collections of queries.

     -   [Postman](https://www.postman.com/)
         > A very popular and feature-rich program.
 It definitely has everything you might need and more: from the trivial creation of collections to raising mock-servers.
 The basic functionality of the application is free of charge.